C-Undritz/Boardgame-Bazaar/README.md

 # Code
 - For rendering the game genres as checkboxes: [Django Forms for Many-to-Many Fields](https://medium.com/swlh/django-forms-for-many-to-many-fields-d977dec4b024)
 - To get a calender box to show up to pick a date for the 'release date' field in the add products page: [How to use Datepicker in Django?](https://webpedia.net/how-to-use-datepicker-in-django)
+- To remove the default increment and decrement mouse selectable controls for the quantity selector input fields the css in this [codegrepper](https://www.codegrepper.com/code-examples/whatever/how+to+disable+html+defualt+increment+decrement+in+number+type) page was used.
+- To remove the ability for the customer to type in the number within the quantity selector input fields the jQuery in this [stackoverflow](https://stackoverflow.com/questions/17164278/disable-writing-in-input-type-number-html5) page was used.

 # Images and Content